Charlotte of Belgium: Reign

 Without a child from his marriage, Maximilian, to Charlotte's disapproval, decided in September 1865 to adopt Agustín de Iturbide y Green and Salvador de Iturbide y de Marzán, grandsons of Agustín I de Iturbide, an earlier Emperor of Mexico (r.
-1822–23), thus founding the House of Habsburg-Iturbide.
+1822–23).
 Agustín was only two years old when he was adopted and was forcibly separated from his mother, under Maximilian's orders.
 This situation upset Charlotte, who was forced by her husband to go and fetch the child herself from his biological parents.
 By this point, public opinion of Maximilian was almost unanimously negative.
 He gave Agustín de Iturbide y Green the title of "His Highness, The Prince of Iturbide" and similar imperial titles were accorded to various members of the child's extended family.
 He also ensured that the secret treaty between him and the House of Iturbide was published in European newspapers, which prevented Charlotte or anyone else from being able to attempt a reversal of the adoption.
 Despite these actions, it appears Maximilian never intended to give Agustín or Salvador the throne, because they were not of royal blood.
 He himself explained that it was all a charade to convince his younger brother Archduke Karl Ludwig of Austria to give him one of his sons to act as heir.

 A year after the arrival of Maximilian and Charlotte, the situation in Mexico remained unstable.
 Charlotte wrote: "As disaster does not come alone, the interior continues to be ravaged.
 Bands emerge as if from underground where there was none before".
 The perpetual question of financing caused relations between France and Mexico to deteriorate.
 The Republicans of former Mexican President Benito Juárez began to enlist men and arms from the United States of America, where the Civil War had just concluded.
 The Belgian Legion, composed of 4,000 men, was roundly defeated by the Juarist troops at the Battle of Tacámbaro (11 April 1865), but won the Battle of la Loma (16 July 1865) under the command of Lieutenant-Colonel (later General) Alfred van der Smissen.

 Faced with this complex situation, Maximilian resolved, under pressure from Marshal Bazaine and the French army, to adopt a policy of harsh repression against the rebels.
 He published the "Black Decree" on 3 October 1865, which, while promising an amnesty to the dissidents who surrendered, declared in its first article: "All individuals belonging to bands or armed gatherings existing without legal authorization, whether or not they proclaim a political pretext [...] will be tried militarily by the martial courts.
 If they are guilty, even though it is only the mere fact of belonging to an armed gang, they will be condemned to death and the sentence will be executed in 24 hours".
 Under this decree, several hundred rebels and political opponents were summarily executed.